Andrew53O/data_struct/CPE/CPE_NOTES.md

 * **Divisible by 13:** (Choose one method)
     * **Method A:** Repeatedly **add 4 times the last digit** to the rest of the number.
     * **Method B:** The **alternating sum of 3-digit blocks** (from right to left) is divisible by 13.

+# Some Concept

+- Subsequence: A smaller string made by deleting zero or more characters from a bigger string, without changing the order of the remaining characters.<br>Example: "ace" is a subsequence of "abcde".

+- Permutation: A rearrangement of the letters in a string.<br>
+Example: Permutations of "no" are "no" and "on"